smasongarrison/syllabi/MegaSyllabus.md

 ### Why are there so many videos?
 I've sliced up the content into smaller chunks.
 If you want to watch the entire module worth in one sitting, you can use the youtube playlist.

-### Why is your speaking style so weird?
-I get this comment frequently enough in course evaluations (but never face-to-face...).
-Most students don't have a problem with it, and it seems that most people recognize that it is outside my control.
-My speaking style can become a bit fragmented -- students tend to describe it as tangential, scattered, incomprehensible (also some much less kind things... that are often really ableist).
-But that's not actually, what's happening... what's happening is a mixture of cluttering and some other less well-known speech dysfluencies.
-Practically, this means I will on occasion skip the last syllable in a word or the last word of a sentence or repeat a phrase.

-I recognize that it can be frustrating.
-I hear you.
-I really do.
-I cannot help it.
-And trust me, I am frustrated by it as well.

-Please, understand that there's not much more I can do at this point.
-And I have done a lot.

-What you are experiencing is the result of years of speech therapy and is a massive improvement.
-If you *genuinely* struggle to understand me, please TALK to me about it.
-I can connect you with resources, including my scripts, previous recordings of lectures.
-If those don't help, we can work in the LAC to figure out an accommodation that works for both of us.
-PLEASE do not wait until after the course is over and complain in my course evaluations.
-That is not helpful to anyone.

 ### Why is this so much more work compared to face-to-face classes?